fluca1978/fluca1978.github.io/_posts/2024-01-17-pljavaPostgreSQL16.md

 As usual within the PostgreSQL ecosystem, PL/Java has [a very rich documentation](https://github.com/tada/pljava/wiki/User-guide){:target="_blank"}.

+**IMPORTANT (2024-04-22): this article contains a few mistakes, that have been addressed in [my other article](https://fluca1978.github.io/2024/04/22/PLJavaInsightsAndFixes.html), so please ensure to read also the other article!**

 ## Is it worth?

 I had to answer this question over and over: **is it worth using PL/Java for PostgreSQL triggers, functions, procedures and so on?**